17 Beautiful Picnic Spots in the Blue Mountains

 Wentworth Falls Picnic area

-There are no mountains views from the picnic tables, but it’s a lovely shaded spot and quite contained for keeping young kids safe.
+There are no mountain views from the tables, but it’s a lovely shaded spot and quite contained for keeping young kids safe.

-Wentworth falls is an excellent choice for completing a couple of walks before or after lunch.
-Most people can manage the walk to the view of the top of the falls easily, and there is also an accessible lookout of the valley view nearby.
+Wentworth Falls is an excellent choice for completing a couple of walks before or after lunch.
+Most people can manage the walk to the view of the top of the falls easily, and there is also an accessible lookout of the valley nearby.

 • Wheel Friendly: Yes, from the car park and accessible toilet